IMQS/uberlog/README.md

 That is how we're able to achieve a 10x speedup over a naive system.

-When you look at the number above, it becomes quite clear that unless you're outputting manys thousands of log messages per second, a naive solution is just fine.
+When you look at the number above, it becomes quite clear that unless you're outputting many thousands of log messages per second, a naive solution is just fine.
 But if you want the best, you've come to the right place!

+[2018 UPDATE]

+Now that the Meltdown/Spectre bugs have surfaced, the uberlog architecture is more relevant, in terms of performance.
+I haven't yet taken the time to measure this, but it's clear from the research out there that it is good to avoid syscalls where possible (especially due to KPTI), and uberlog really shines in that respect.